flashcordon/big-history/Histoire-système-solaire.md

 (carbon, hydrogen, oxygen, nitrogen, sulfur), and above the clouds the environment has an abundance of solar energy.

+- Echelles de temps
+- the work of Birch (1991) laid out the general foundations for the terraforming of Venus, including the economic considerations, population growth, and megascale environmental engineering.
+The low end of the timescales for cooling Venus are within ~200 years, suggested by Birch
+(1991), but the upper limit suggested it could take as long as 10,000 years.
+I show that a more reasonable timescale is in between the two around 3,000–
+4,000 years for Venus.
+- Removing its massive atmosphere is the single greatest obstacle in terraforming Venus (
+- The terraforming of Venus after the removal of nearly ~6.9 MPa of atmosphere would initially include the addition of the oceans, which would collect at the poles of Venus, since the equatorial region is highest in elevation.
+-

 - Difficultés
 - A. Not enough water
 For the terraformed Venus to not be an arid surface, we will want to import water.
 This is not a problem in